How do gun background checks work? A look at the current system

 In the wake of the mass shooting at a Florida high school earlier this month, President Trump is seemingly open to strengthening federal background checks for gun purchases.

-On Twitter Tuesday, Trump said Republicans and Democrats “must now focus on strengthening” federal background checks.
+Trump has said on social media he wants to “be strongly pushing comprehensive background checks with an emphasis on Mental Health.”
+He's also said tackling background checks is an issue that needs both Republican and Democratic support.

+During an emotional listening session at the White House this week with parents and students impacted by school violence, Trump promised to be “very strong on background checks.”

-Here’s a look at how the federal background check works, and what activists and experts have to say about it.
+Here’s a look at how the federal background check system currently works, and what experts and activists have to say about it.

 What happens when you want to purchase a gun?